 - Motivation – If you are a trader to earn significant profits, or to supplement your income, you will probably fall under the ‘business income’ criteria.

-Although the CRA analyse each case individually, if you make a high number of trades and you own the asset for a relatively short period of time, any profits are likely to fall under the ‘business income’ taxes remit.
+Although the CRA analyze each case individually, if you make a high number of trades and you own the asset for a relatively short period of time, any profits are likely to fall under the ‘business income’ taxes remit.

 Asset Specific Rules

 The benefit of a spreadsheet is that it can automatically calculate your total profit and loss.
-You can then swiftly refer to your spreadsheet to find the amounts to include on your returns.

 As the binary options industry is yet to be regulated properly in Canada, keeping a close record of previous activity is essential.
 This lack of regulation can make getting information via formal channels a complex procedure.